Preparing For Performance: 5 Ways to Come Out Stronger In A Post-Pandemic Marketing Economy

 There are new opportunities in paid search too, with huge swathes of the competitive market disappearing from paid search and wider paid channels.
 Several large retailers, including the likes of Amazon, have almost entirely stopped their paid media spend, resulting in a sharp decline in CPCs that allows retailers to bid for pennies rather than pounds.

 This doesn’t mean brands should dramatically increase their spend across paid channels for the sake of it.
-There’s still the on-going challenge around accurate attribution modelling to consider.
+There’s still the on-going challenge around accurate marketing attribution modelling to consider.
 With traditional attribution platforms such as GA360 and Adobe providing a highly skewed picture, panic spending on seemingly profitable channels puts you at risk from fundamentally misunderstanding where your customers are coming from.

 But with careful analysis of accurate attribution data, there is ample opportunity for businesses to take advantage of the uncertainty and see huge cuts in their paid media spend.